zerohd4869/SACL/SACL-LSTM/README.md

 ## Introduction
 The work presents a supervised adversarial contrastive learning (SACL) framework for learning class-spread structured representations in a supervised manner.
-Under the framework with contextual adversarial training, it also introduces a sequence-based SACL-LSTM model that learns label-consistent and context-robust features for the ERC task.
+Under the framework with contextual adversarial training, a sequence-based SACL-LSTM model is introduced to learn label-consistent and context-robust features for the ERC task.

 ## Quick Start